-Social entrepreneur Jacqueline Novogratz has received the 2013 Notre Dame Award for International Human Development and Solidarity in recognition of her pioneering work to combine best practices from the worlds of business, aid, and charity in the service of human development.
+Social entrepreneur Jacqueline Novogratz has received the 2013 Ford Family Notre Dame Award for International Development and Solidarity in recognition of her pioneering work to combine best practices from the worlds of business, aid, and charity in the service of human development.

 “Her work is a genuine work of love,” said University President Rev. John I. Jenkins, CSC, who presented the award in a campus ceremony on October 31.